yeefei13/eml-earlybird-ticket/README.md

+Enter cifar/weight-level to run basic resnet model on cifar.

-Use -a to sepcific which model being used, --depth to spcific depth of the model(layers).
+Use -a to sepcific which model being used(preresnet), --depth to spcific depth of the model(layers).
 Can leave other default with 91% accuracy.

 Example of argument: